huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 For a more technical overview of LCMs, refer to [the paper](https://huggingface.co/papers/2310.04378).

-However, for latent consistency distillation, each model needs to be distilled separately.
+However, each model needs to be distilled separately for latent consistency distillation.
 The core idea with LCM-LoRA is to train just a small number of adapters, known as LoRA layers, instead of the full model.
-The resulting LoRAs can then be applied to any fine-tuned version of the model without having to distil them separately.
-Additionally, the LoRAs can be applied to other tasks, such as image-to-image generation, controlnet/t2iadapter, inpainting, animatediff.
-The LCM-LoRA can also be combined with other style LoRAs, generating styled-images in very few steps.
-(4-8)
+The resulting LoRAs can then be applied to any fine-tuned version of the model without distilling them separately.
+Additionally, the LoRAs can be applied to image-to-image, ControlNet/T2I-Adapter, inpainting, AnimateDiff.
+The LCM-LoRA can also be combined with other LoRAs to generate styled images in very few steps (4-8).

 LCM-LoRAs are available for [stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5), [stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), and the [SSD-1B](https://huggingface.co/segmind/SSD-1B) model.
 All the checkpoints can be found in this [collection](https://huggingface.co/collections/latent-consistency/latent-consistency-models-loras-654cdd24e111e16f0865fba6).